bullseye555/pagermon_utilities/README.md

 * See the _hourly_decode_cleanup.sql_ file for the query

 ### Instructions
 1. Place the _hourly_decode_cleanup.sql_ file in a location of your choice.
-Existing location in the /home/pi/pagermon/server folder
+Location of the database file is in _/home/pi/pagermon/server _for this guide

-    * If the location differs to that of /home/pi/pagermon/server update the location inside the SQL file
+    * If the location differs to that of _/home/pi/pagermon/server_, be sure to update the location inside the SQL file

-2. Create a Crontab job to schedule the cleanup job (the command is _crontab -e_)
+2. Create a Crontab job to schedule the cleanup job (see the crontab file for more details)

     * You may use a different Scheduler if you want

-    * If using Crontab, you can copy the Crontab template in the _contab_entries.txt_ file

-    * Make sure you update the location accordingly if your _hourly_decode_cleanup.sql_ file is not in /home/pi/pagermon/server
+    * Make sure you update the location accordingly if your _hourly_decode_cleanup.sql_ file is not in _/home/pi/pagermon/server_

-    * A log of any outputs is set to generate to /home/pi/log/pm2_cron - be sure to create this location, update the output location, or delete **>/home/pi/log/pm2_cron/hourly_$(date +\%Y\%m\%d\%H\%M).log 2>&1** if you do not wish to generate an output
+    * A log of any outputs is set to generate to /home/pi/log/pm2_cron - be sure to create this location, update the output location, or delete **>/home/pi/log/pm2_cron/hourly_$(date +\%Y\%m\%d\%H\%M).log 2>&1** if you do not wish to generate an log output

 ## Data Archiving / Deletion